revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-- Inheritance helps in **code reuse**.
-The child class may use the code defined in the parent class without re-writing it.
+- Inheritance helps in **code reuse**.The child class may use the code defined in the parent class without re-writing it.
 - Inheritance makes the code flexible to change, as you will adjust only in one place, and the rest of the code will work smoothly.
 - With the help of Inheritance, you can override the methods of the base class.
 - The base class in Inheritance decides which data to be kept private, such that the derived class will not be able to alter it.